Skip to content

 Citable.
 Yours.

 Use these numbers in floor speeches, press releases, district memos, or policy briefs.
 Cite as: National Albanian Registry, albanianregistry.org/by-state, accessed [date].
-For a custom data pull (specific congressional district, methodology questions, embargoed access to a state breakdown), email [email protected].
+For a custom data pull (specific congressional district, methodology questions, embargoed access to a state breakdown), email press@albanianregistry.org.

 Press kit + founder bio →